-The final report, including a narrative final report and financial statements, is due one month after the end of the fiscal year.
+Activities may commence on or after September 1st of 2023.
+The final report, including a narrative final report and financial statements, is due one month after the end of the project term.

-- Project activities commence on or after April 1, 2022
+- Project activities commence\ on or after September 1, 2023

-- Project concludes by March 31, 2023
+- Project concludes by August 31, 2024

-- Reporting completed by April 30, 2023
+- Reporting completed by September 30, 2024

-FPCC strives to deliver funds as early as possible in the fiscal year, but this may be delayed by various factors.
+\FPCC strives to deliver funds as early as possible, but this may be delayed by various factors.
 Please note that overdue prior year reports and delays in signing Funding Agreements will affect the timeline for receiving funds.
-To speed funding delivery, we suggest that current recipients begin working on reporting prior to the project completion and submit as soon as the project is complete - do not wait for the April 30 deadline.
+To speed funding delivery, we suggest that current recipients begin working on current year reporting prior to the project completion and submit as soon as the project is complete.
 Final reports are reviewed and approved on a first-come, first-served basis.